notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 **WARNING:** The following example creates a registry with [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry).
 This registry should only be used for development purposes.
 When using other registries, ensure the registry is compatible with OCI Image specification v1.1.0.
 Starting from Notation-v1.0.0-RC.3, signatures are stored using [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/manifest.md) by default.

+> Note:
+> - You can use flag `--username` and `--password` with `notation login` when you log in to another OCI registry.
-> Note: If you want to use another OCI registry, make sure you have configured [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) before authenticate with the registry.
+> - If Notation couldn't get the credential store, you can check if you have configured [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store).
 See [Notation Credential Store](https://github.com/notaryproject/notation/blob/main/specs/registry-auth.md#credential-store) for details.

 Create and run an OCI-compatible registry on your development computer using Docker and the [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry) container image.
 The following command creates a registry that is accessible at `localhost:5000`.